confluentinc/cp-docker-images/docs/quickstart.rst

     docker@confluent:~$ cat /tmp/quickstart/file/output.txt

-  If everything worked as planned, you should see all of the data we originally wrote to the input file:
+  If everything worked as planned, you should see all of the data you originally wrote to the input file:

   .. sourcecode:: bash